-The seawater system allows HSMC to be a significant contributor to solving global problems and building tomorrow's workforce.
+The seawater system allows Hatfield to be a significant contributor to solving global problems and building tomorrow's workforce.

-Learn more about HMSC's open flow-through saltwater system use requirements.
+Learn more about Hatfield's open flow-through saltwater system use requirements (pdf).

 Seawater is pumped from Yaquina Bay at the top of the high tide cycle as it occurs twice a day, approximately 12 hours apart.
 To maintain salinity above 28 parts per thousand (PPT) while catching the cool inrush of seawater fresh from the Pacific Ocean, it is important to capture seawater only at these specific times.
 Unless the demand for seawater is high, two of the four 50 horsepower pumps are turned on 90 minutes before high tide and turned off 90 minutes after high water.
 The pumps can, under normal conditions, be operated up to two hours before and after high water, and still provide quality seawater to the system.

 The process starts as one of the four vacuum pumps begins to pull water up through the strainers on the end of the suction pipe (some 16 feet below the high-water mark) into the volute of the pump.
 When the pump is full, the impeller begins to spin, building up pressure and sending seawater rushing through a 10-inch pipe at velocity that delivers up to 2000 gallons per minute (GPM) to an enclosed reservoir.
 Five minutes after the first pump starts, a second pump follows the same chain of events and now two pumps are delivering up to 4000 GPM to the reservoir.